discord-modmail/modmail/docs/addons/plugins.md

 # Creating Plugins

-## File Structure Overview

-This details the structure of a plugin addon.
-!!!note
+Modmail, in its simplest form, is small: relay messages to and from users to staff members.
+However, we acknowledge that its not a one size fits all solution.
+Some communities need a bit more than most.
+That's where the addon system comes in to play.

+!!!Tip
     This builds on the [addon structure documentation][addon-guide].
+Please ensure you have a solid understanding of the basic repository structure beforehand.

 !!!note
     This guide is **not** how to install plugins, please view our [installation guide][installation] for that.

+## File Structure Overview

+This details the structure of a plugin addon.

 ```sh
 Plugins/
 ├── react_to_contact